ouicate/gonka/proposals/fraud-detection-v2/README.md

-RULES.
-NEVER DELETE

-Right now this document is WIP.
-Assistance should help to:

-- Phrase info
-- Find info in repo
-All found information should be described conciced, clearly and have references to file and function which has this logic

----

 # How it works now

 The Gonka network implements custom fraud detection and punishment mechanisms in addition to standard Cosmos SDK slashing.
 This document describes these mechanisms.